amitkumarsaw/mysql/README.md

 MySQL is the most popular Open Source Relational SQL Database Management System (RDBMS).
 MySQL is one of the best RDBMS being used for developing various web-based software applications.
 It is open source software backed by Oracle.

 ### SQL:
 SQL contains three parts:
+1. Data definition language (DDL)
+1. Data manipulation language (DML)
+1. Data control language (DCL)

+#### Data definition language:
-1. Data definition language -> Data Definition Language (DDL) statements are used to define the database structure.
+-> Data Definition Language (DDL) statements are used to define the database structure.
 Data Definition Language  describes how the data should exist in the database.

 DDL contains following commands:
 - CREATE - to create objects/tables in the database